Mohamed-Sheik-Ali/DS-and-ALGO/README.md

 <h1>Data Structure and Algorithm</h1>

-** A way to store and organise the data so that it can be accessed effectively**
+<h4>A way to store and organise the data so that it can be accessed effectively.</h4>